xiabee/tiflow-security-test/tests/integration_tests/README.md

 ### Integration Test

+#### Run integration tests in docker

+> **Warning:**
+> These scripts and files may not work under the arm architecture,
+> and we have not tested against it.
+> Also, we currently use the PingCAP intranet address in our download scripts,
+> so if you do not have access to the PingCAP intranet you will not be able to use these scripts.
+> We will try to resolve these issues as soon as possible.

+1. If you want to run kafka tests, run `START_AT="clustered_index" make kafka_docker_integration_test_with_build`

+2. If you want to run MySQL tests, run `CASE="clustered_index" make mysql_docker_integration_test_with_build`

+3. Use the command `make clean_integration_test_images`
+   to clean up the corresponding environment.

+Some useful tips:

+1. The log files for the test are mounted in the `./deployments/ticdc/docker-compose/logs` directory.

+2. You can specify multiple tests to run in CASE, for example: `CASE="clustered_index kafka_messages"`.
+You can even use `CASE="*"` to indicate that you are running all tests。

+3. You can specify in the [integration-test.Dockerfile](../../deployments/ticdc/docker/integration-test.Dockerfile) the version of other dependencies that you want to download, such as tidb, tikv, pd, etc.
+   > For example, you can change `RUN ./download-integration-test-binaries.sh master` to `RUN ./download-integration-test-binaries.sh release-5.2`
+   > to use the release-5.2 dependency.
+   > Then rebuild the image with `make build_mysql_integration_test_images`.

 #### Run integration tests locally

 1. Run `make integration_test_build` to generate TiCDC related binaries for integration test